ztwright/conjur-audit-reporter/README.md

-# Audit-Reporter
+# Conjur-Audit-Report

-Generates an role-based report on resource access control for application accounts (hosts).
+Generates a role-based report on resource access control for application accounts (hosts) stored as resource data in Conjur.

-> ***NOTE***: For testing purposes only.
+> **Note**: For testing purposes only.
 Not recommended for production environments.

 ## Certification level